 POSTER The Golden Rule Poster can be used in schools, homes, congregations, universities, workplaces, hospitals and prisons for teaching compassion, multicultural and multireligious cooperation and human solidarity.

 Includes sacred texts from 13 different religions

 Promotes mutual respect and harmony in our multi-religious society

 Provides discussion topics for schools, homes, offices and congregations

-The Golden Rule: An Islamic-Dialogic Perspective by Scottish Muslim scholar Sohaib Saeed confirms the Golden Rule in Islam by referencing the Quran and the Sunnah, which for Muslims are the highest authority and best exemplar of human behaviour respectively.
-This May 2012 article is available on his website.
+AN ISLAMIC PERSPECTIVE 'The Golden Rule: An Islamic-Dialogic Perspective' by Scottish Muslim scholar Sohaib Saeed confirms the Golden Rule in Islam by referencing the Quran and the Sunnah, which for Muslims are the highest authority and best exemplar of human behaviour respectively.
+In May 2012 an article was made available on his website.
 It is an updated version of his 2010 paper which is available as a pdf file on the same site.

-See the article on The Golden Rule from Wikipedia, the free, online encyclopedia.
+WIKIPEDIA See the article on The Golden Rule from Wikipedia, the free, online encyclopedia.